abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![The Natural numbers type without values --- an empty circle](../06_type/nat_type_full.svg)

-Hm, this notation is a bit clunky, if only there were a better way to represent such object.
+Hm, this notation is a bit clunky, if only there were a better way to represent such values...
 Oh, wait.

 ![The Natural numbers type without values --- an empty circle](../06_type/nat_type_full_normal.svg)